 like the heat rate by generation unit (

 capacity_factor).
 We intend to

-integrate more analytical output into the library over time.
+integrate more analytical outputs into the library over time.

-We have a growing collection of data validation test cases which we run before
+We have a growing collection of data validation test cases that we run before

-publishing a data release to try and avoid publishing data wth known issues.
+publishing a data release to try and avoid publishing data with known issues.
 Most of

 these validations are described in the